ADeatonCode/CelestialNavigationFixCalculator/README.md

 This project is based on the math in 'Teacup Navigation' by Rodger E. Farley.
 It will calculate a moving position based on 5 sites.
-Once the site is complete it will also give the great circle distance and direction to the destination.
+Once the fix is complete it will also give the great circle distance and direction to the destination.